 A bit out of date but this item first published in January 2015 is worth repeating.
 It shows something about the quality of political reporting in BC.

-January 2, an unidentified caller chatted with CKNW Legislative reporter and talkshow host Sean Leslie, the spouse of a BC Liberal Government Communications Director, appointed by Order in Council, who has been paid more than $250,000 total in the last three fiscal years.
+January 2, an unidentified caller chatted with CKNW Legislative reporter and talkshow host Sean Leslie, the spouse of a BC Liberal Government Communications Director.
+She is Lisa Leslie, appointed by Order in Council, who has been paid more than $250,000 total in the last three fiscal years.

 It won’t surprise any regular reader that I believe the caller made valid points.
 Below is a graphic created with numbers from The Federal Energy Regulatory Commission and B.C.
 Hydro.
 It supplements the caller’s arguments.

 Perhaps British Columbia has a difficult economic environment that creates unavoidable burdens for taxpayers and consumers.
 The alternative is troubling.
 But, something that looks like a duck, swims like a duck, and quacks like a duck may very well be an actual duck.

 UPDATE to the item published January 3, 2015:

 Les Leyne’s son works as a public affairs/government relations research analyst.
 A free In-Sights subscription to any reader who can identify which party employs Andrew Leyne.

 Of course, the columnist’s son worked for the Liberal caucus, then the Ministry of Environment and now Hill+Knowlton where he is a government lobbyist, sometimes for a pharmaceutical client.
 Interestingly, the Vancouver Sun’s Rob Shaw and Lori Culbert reported a fired Health Ministry researcher was evaluating the province’s anti-smoking program but Leyne wrote that the Health Ministry firings were a mystery.

 That is no proof of conflict due to a family member’s interests but it raises a question about the appropriateness of disclosure.